Changelog

 fetch_parallelreturns multiple editions of the same locus; per-edition translator + year + basis are surfaced, and analignment_confidenceflag warns when paragraph counts diverge between source and translation.

-Multilingual support means a researcher reading the German can cross-check the English, and vice versa.
-Browseable HTML lives at /v1/steiner/<lang>/ga/<vol>/<date>/p<NNN> with content-negotiated JSON via the .json suffix.
-The MCP surface is anonymous and per-IP rate-limited at the edge — no account, no signup.
+German originals and English translations are cross-retrievable per locus.
+Browseable HTML at /v1/steiner/<lang>/ga/<vol>/<date>/p<NNN>, with content-negotiated JSON via the .json suffix.
+The MCP surface is anonymous and per-IP rate-limited at the edge; no account required.

 Added